rngtang/SBOM/documentation/routes.md

                                 ]
                         }
                 404 -   invalid {sbomId}

         2. GET          /sboms
         Finds all sboms.
+        Responses:
-                200 -   returns json with list of all sboms
+                200 -   successful, returns json with list of all sboms

         3. GET          /sboms/{sbomId}/vulnerabilities
         Finds all vulnerabilities of sbom with id of {sbomId}.
+        Responses:
-                200 -   returns json
+                200 -   successful, returns json with all vulnerabilities for that sbom "vulnerabilities": [
-                        "vulnerabilities": [
                                         {
                                                 "id": 0,